slevithan/oniguruma-parser/src/optimizer/README.md

 Transforms are applied in a loop until no further optimization progress is made.

-The optimizer takes provided flags into account but does not change top-level flags so that the optimized pattern can be used in situations where you are not able to change the provided flags.
+The optimizer takes provided flags into account but it doesn't change top-level flags so that the optimized pattern can be used in situations where you are not able to change the provided flags.
+The exception is flag `x`, which is always removed since its effects are always applied to the generated pattern.

 ```ts
 function optimize(